 A lot of people in our age group find their friends and family don’t have the time to travel, have other financial priorities or just don’t fancy the same destinations.
 So we face the prospect of solo travel and additional costs of single supplements.
 While that may suit some, it doesn’t suit everyone.

 We will meet once a term to discuss possible destinations.
-From that meeting, those people interested in a particular destination will meet separately to actually plan their holiday.
-Whether it’s a small group of people joining a commercial tour or cruise, a large group hiring coaches and booking admissions or just two people heading for a more esoteric destination will be up to you.
+Those people interested in a particular destination may meet separately to actually plan the details of their holiday.

 Great Barrier Reef Cruise, June 2018

 Those of us on the cruise found the Great Barrier Reef a delightful place to visit, especially in winter.

 Active Tours dropped us just a few paces from check-in and we boarded in time for lunch.
 Each day aboard we enjoyed friendly competitions, easy craft activities, relaxing with a good book, chatting to fellow cruisers and generally having a good time.
 Carol and Margaret even braved the onboard flying fox!

 On shore days we chose from a variety of excursions, visiting markets, riding the Skyrail to Kuranda, taking a joy flight over the tropical coastline, and mingling with wildlife.
 Evenings brought a different stage show every night, musicians playing various genres and themed parties to enjoy.
 We ate delicious food, drank cool cocktails and had a thoroughly good time.